Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 > **Want to follow along without a Deck?** Learn how to set up a Deck VM with [this article](https://blogs.igalia.com/berto/2022/07/05/running-the-steam-decks-os-in-a-virtual-machine-using-qemu/).

-Three quarters of the Steam Deck specific steps are to create the following three systemd units.
+There are only four Steam Deck specific steps, three are to create the following systemd units.
+The final one is to enable one of those units.

+Create the following systemd units at the noted paths, I suggest using a keyboard plugged into the Deck if you can, or enable SSH via `sudo systemctl start sshd`, reviewing the IP address via `ip a`, and setting a password.
+If those options are unavailable, hit the [**Steam and X**](https://help.steampowered.com/en/faqs/view/671A-4453-E8D2-323C) buttons to summon the keyboard.

 ```ini
 # /etc/systemd/system/nix-directory.service